 The Government Law Center

-The Law School recently completed construction of a 38,000 square-foot building that houses the Albany Law Clinic & Justic Center, Government Law Center, Lawyering Program, Career Center and administrative offices.
-In addition, our historic 1928 Building was extensively renovated to include upgrades in technology, handicapped accessibility, classrooms and student study areas.
-Contributions can be earmarked for a particular space or facility at the Law School that will be recognized in honor of the donor.
+The law school completed construction of a 38,000-square-foot building that houses the Albany Law Clinic & Justic Center, Government Law Center, Lawyering Program, Career Center and administrative offices.
+In addition, the historic 1928 Building was extensively renovated to include upgrades in technology, handicapped accessibility, classrooms and student study areas.
+Contributions can be earmarked for a particular space or facility at the law school that will be recognized in honor of the donor.

-If you are interested in learning more about corporate philanthropy, please contact James Kellerhouse, Director of of Development, at 518-445-3219 or via e-mail at
+If you are interested in learning more about corporate philanthropy, please contact James Kellerhouse, Assistant Dean for Institutional Advancement, at 518-445-3219 or via email at firstname.lastname@example.org.